 COLONSAY?
 WHERE’S THAT THEN?

 Colonsay is a small island in the Inner Hebrides of Scotland, located north of Islay and south of Mull.
 It is home to just over 100 hardy souls.
 We have one hotel, one shop and one café.
-But we also have a host of award winning beaches, unique flora and fauna, an 18 hole golf course, our own brewery and the one of the best wee music festivals in the country!
+But we also have a host of award winning beaches, unique flora and fauna, an 18 hole golf course, two gin distilleries and one of the best wee music festivals in the country!

 The Colonsay website is the place to go if you want to know more.